Ackeraa/todo.nvim/README.md

         },
     }
 ```
-For now, only supports reminder on Mac, and anything you change in your Reminder will not affect your to-do list file.
+*Hint*: Anything you change in your Reminder will not affect your to-do list file.

 ## TODO
 * Just finished the job, but the implementation is not elegant.